 The community desires to make North Main Street safe to walk and bike for people of all ages and abilities.
 TRANSPORTATION Source: 2020 ACS 5-Year Estimate Subject Tables, Means Of Transportation To Work By Selected Characteristics, for Providence County, RI, Census Tracts 31, 32, and 33.
-Mode Of Transportation To Work 67% of workers 16 years old and older drove alone to work. - 11% of workers 16 years old and older worked from home. - 8% of workers 16 years old and older took public transit to work. - 6% of workers 16 years old and older walked to work. - 5% of workers 16 years old and older carpooled to work.
-2% of workers bicycled to work.

-Following from above, approximately 27% of workers 16 years old and older got to work by some other means than private automobile.
+Mode Of Transportation To Work, 16 years + 67% drove alone.11% worked from home.8% took public transit.6% walked.5% carpooled.2% bicycled.
+Following from above, approximately 27% of workers got to work by some other means than private automobile.
 OCCUPATION + INDUSTRY BY MODE OF TRANSPORTATION TO WORK Source: 2020 ACS 5-Year Estimate Subject Tables, Means Of Transportation To Work By Selected Characteristics, for Providence County, RI, Census Tracts 31, 32, and 33.
 Residents with Service occupations (13%) and with Sales and Office occupations (10%) are the most likely to commute to work via public transit, where residents with Military Specific occupations (97%) and with Production, Transportation, and Material Moving occupations (79%) are the most likely to commute to work by driving alone.
 Residents employed in the Other Services (Except Public Administration) industries (19%), in the Arts, Entertainment, and Recreation, and Accommodation and Food Services industries (14%), and in the Professional, Scientific, Management, and Administrative and Waste Management Services industries are the most likely to commute to work by public transit, where residents employed in the Armed Forces industries (100%), in the Agriculture, Forestry, Fishing and Hunting, and Mining industries (100%), and in the Transportation and Warehousing, and Utilities industries (96%) are the most likely to commute to work by driving alone.